Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \nabla\cdot\mathbf{v} &= \nabla\cdot\mathbf{v}_h + \frac{\partial w}{\partial z} = 0 \end{align} \]

-one, where a width-independent curvature term $\propto\frac{w}{r}$ was neglected, follows
+where a latitude-independent curvature term $\propto\frac{w}{r}$ was neglected, it follows

 In the incompressible, horizontally divergence-free, barotropic case (in addition, the vertical shear of the horizontal wind was ignored), the absolute vorticity is a conserved quantity.